#461: Python in Neuroscience and Academic Labs Transcript

 50:18 previously trained it on cats.

-50:20 I try and test it on cats again, it's going to forget pretty much everything it learned
+50:22 It's going to forget pretty much everything it learned about cats.

 50:37 Kind of overfitting.